Neil Marshall's unrealized projects: Untitled WWII-set alien invasion film

 In March 2011, Marshall revealed that he was in the process of writing the script for an alien invasion film set during World War II.
 By 2024, Marshall stated in an interview that he had returned to writing the project, expressing his frustration over to how pitch it; "When you pitch that, everyone thinks it's Independence Day meets Saving Private Ryan.
 It's not that at all — it's more quirky and set in a small fishing village."

 Hell Fest

 In December 2011, it was reported by Deadline Hollywood that Marshall would next be directing the horror project Hell Fest for CBS Films and producer Gale Ann Hurd.
 Production was expected to begin in summer 2012, with plans for a franchise of future films.
 Marshall departed from the film by 2016 as result of many delays, and it was instead directed by Gregory Plotkin.

 The Last Voyage of the Demeter

 On May 11, 2012, Marshall was set to direct Bragi Schut Jr.'s screenplay The Last Voyage of the Demeter with Mike Medavoy, Arnold Messer, Bradley Fischer, Chris Bender, Brian Spink, Jake Weiner and J.C.
 Spink producing for Millennium Films, which André Øvredal would direct instead.

 Black Widow

-In 2014, Marshall had expressed interest in doing a solo Black Widow movie for Marvel Studios.
+In 2014, Marshall had expressed interest in doing a solo Black Widow film for Marvel Studios.